peter-thibodeau/ufo/ufo-report.md

 - Vales of zero latitude and zero longitude are located in the middle of the Indian Ocean and will be removed.

 ## New Variables
+Required to separate the data from the time of the sightings.
 - rpt_date: date of sighting
 - rpt_time: time of sighting